-No. Objective KPI Date Evidence / Commentary RAG 5.1 To provide viable and accessible sustainable travel options for staff, Fellows and students for travel to work, travel at work and travel for work which results in a reduction of carbon emissions.
+No. Objective KPI Evidence / Commentary RAG 5.1 To provide viable and accessible sustainable travel options for staff, Fellows and students for travel to work, travel at work and travel for work which results in a reduction of carbon emissions.
 Electrification of operations vehicle and plant fleet by 2025 and installation of EV charging points serving a third of all parking spaces by 2024 to encourage the use of more sustainable alternatives to petrol and diesel vehicles.
-10.22 Additional EV chargers have been installed over summer at several graduate houses working toward the 2024 target.
-We are trialing electric horticultural vehicle options to complete electrification of the vehicle fleet.
-A 5.2 Implementation of improved options for staff and students to travel between College and University sites via sustainable transport notably electric vehicles and bicycles in 2023.
-10.22 We are presently working with the Local Authority on how public transport could better support our community.
-A 5.3 Implementation and supply of technology to support remote working and attendance at events and meetings in 2022/23.
+The College now has an electric van and 2 'Gator' type electric vehicles.
+Where possible and products available, Grounds and Gardens use electric plant/equipment.
+The diesel maintenance van will be replaced with electric at the end of its lease.
+G There are 15 EV chargers installed across the College car parks, c7% of all spaces.
+These are currently lightly used and no demand for further installations at present.
+A discounted EV charging agreement is available to College members to encourage use of EVs.
+This will be regularly reviewed and the target can be reset as demand changes.
+5.2 Implementation of improved options for staff and students to travel between College and University sites via sustainable transport notably electric vehicles and bicycles in 2023.
+A new electric bus service started in 2023 with discounted rates for University Card holders (staff and students) running from West Cambridge to Addenbrookes.
+The College has pool bikes available for staff and students to borrow. А 5.3 Implementation and supply of technology to support remote working and attendance at events and meetings in 2022/23.
 Notably including installation of improved video-conferencing and hybrid meeting facilities and the provision of support on how to use them.
-10.22 Our video conferencing and hybrid meeting technology has been significantly improved in 2022 with room bespoke solutions across several key College meeting rooms.
-G 5.4 Introduction of a Sustainable Travel Policy incorporating our agile working policy and environmental impact travel assessment which encourages and supports our community to make greener traveling decisions both on land and by air.
-10.22 Travel and traffic surveys to inform the sustainable travel policy are planned in early 2023.
-A
+Our video conferencing and hybrid meeting technology has been significantly improved with room bespoke solutions across several key College meeting rooms as well as more portable solutions.
+We have just added Bluetooth connectivity options to simplify digital connections for presenters and meeting hosts.
+G 5.4 Introduction of a Sustainable Travel Policy incorporating our agile working policy and environmental impact travel assessment which Further work is required to undertake various surveys with College members to inform and then develop the Sustainable Travel Policy.
+R

+No. Objective KPI Evidence / Commentary RAG encourages and supports our community to make greener traveling decisions both on land and by air.